vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 actually receded or I was just more engrossed in my work and therefore thought about it less.

+## Nineteen days later (2024-08-06)

+While mostly feeling better in the morning, I had a couple of concerning things:

+* More pain than usual, though less stomach rumble and less burping and flatulence most of the time.
+But the pain was mild.

+* My second breath hold could last only 32 seconds, due to chest/abdominal pain.

+I decided to skip strength exercises today due to a mix of time constraints and wanting to avoid exacerbating the pain.
+Also, since I did heavy lifting yesterday for my Amazon package pickup, I think it's fine to skip strength exercises.

 ## Current learnings

 I've been updating [best practices around abdominal